hyperledger-archives/composer-sample-networks/packages/letters-of-credit-network/README.md

 ---

 Use the ID registry to select Ella to be your identity.

+**NOTE:** Alice doesn't have permission to see Ella and therefore you must switch via admin first.

 Ella works at Bob's bank.
 Review the letter of credit by selecting the `LetterOfCredit` asset.
 Ella decides that the letter of credit is acceptable to her bank and that she will approve the request.

-Approve the letter by submitting an `ApproveTransaction`:
+Approve the letter by submitting an `Approve` transaction:

 ```
 {
-  "$class": "org.acme.loc.Approve",
+  "$class": "org.example.loc.Approve",
-  "loc": "resource:org.acme.loc.LetterOfCredit#LETTER-REF-123",
+  "loc": "resource:org.example.loc.LetterOfCredit#LETTER-REF-123",
-  "approvingParty": "resource:org.acme.loc.BankEmployee#ella"
+  "approvingParty": "resource:org.example.loc.BankEmployee#ella"
 }
 ```